findom/finbot/language/conversations/greetings/hello_sub_01.md

 ask_xp_start/sub

 < It starts at $50 USD.
-* provide_xp_start/sub
+* provide_xp_start/sub/fee

 I [can't afford](optout) that.
 Bye.
 * goodbye/optout

-< Get the fuck out of my face, loser.
-\n Now you have a few options.
-You either PayPal as instructed or gamble for one of my playlist item. :devil-smile:
+< Get the fuck out of my face, loser. 😂 \nNow you have a few options.
+You either PayPal as instructed or gamble for one of my playlist item. 😈
 * goodbye/invoice